 If any charge, or the entire complaint, is dismissed by the investigator due to insufficient evidence, the victim, if applicable, may appeal the decision to dismiss to the Vice President for Student Affairs and Enrollment Management, or his/her designee.
 The appeal must be in writing and submitted within (2) business days of the victim's notification of the decision to dismiss.
-The Vice President for Student Affairs and Enrollment Management, or Student Affairs and Enrollment Management, or his/her designee, shall either uphold the dismissal or determine that the charge or complaint must be resolved through the conduct process, and the decision of the Vice President, or his/her designee, is considered final.
+The Vice President for Student Affairs and Enrollment Management, or his/her designee, shall either uphold the dismissal or determine that the charge or complaint must be resolved through the conduct process, and the decision of the Vice President, or his/her designee, is considered final.